-- 14. For section 59 of the IP Act to be enlivened, I must firstly consider whether the application is expressed to relate to all documents, or to all documents of a stated class, that contain information of a stated kind, or relate to a stated subject matter.
-To determine this, it is necessary to examine the terms of the access application. - 15.
-OIC has recently considered the application of section 59 of the IP Act in relation to applications for information substantially the same as that requested by the applicant in the application which is the subject of this review.15 The applicant's application seeks access to specific information (QPRIME officer information), namely:
+- 15. For section 59 of the IP Act to be enlivened.
+I must firstly consider whether the application is expressed to relate to all documents, or to all documents of a stated class, that contain information of a stated kind, or relate to a stated subject matter.
+To determine this, it is necessary to examine the terms of the access application. - OIC has recently considered the application of section 59 of the IP Act in relation to 16. applications for information substantially the same as that requested by the applicant in the application which is the subject of this review.17 The applicant's application seeks access to specific information (QPRIME access information) over a ten year period,18 namely: